trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

 }
 ```
 ## RowFilters

-Raw filters allow you to denied a group of users to see specifics rows in a
-table, based on an OPA policy.
+Row filtering allows Trino to filter out some rows from the result before
+returning it to the caller, controlling what data different users can see.
+This
+plugin supports retrieving filters from OPA.

-for these kind of policies to work, make sure to set
+For these policies to be enabled, make sure to set `opa.policy.row-filters-uri`
-`opa.policy.row-filters-uri` in the opa-plugin configuration
+in the OPA plugin configuration.

-here is an example bellow
+For instance, an OPA policy for row filtering may be implemented as below:

 ```rego
   package trino
   import future.keywords.in